 The Wycliffe experience is more than what happens in the classroom.
 We nurture mind, body and soul through our diverse extra-curricular programme.
-Embracing the eccentric is the norm at Wycliffe where we offer a wide range of clubs from the traditional skills such as Beekeeping and War Gaming to the 21st Century ones of Cryptology and Green Car Racing.
-Getting involved in extra-curricular activities is considered important not least because universities and future employers want people who have broad skills and experiences which are not purely academic.
+We offer a wide range of activities and clubs, from traditional skills such as Beekeeping and Chess to the 21st Century ones of Cryptology and Esports.
+Getting involved in extra-curricular activities is considered important, not least because universities and future employers want people who have broad skills and experiences which are not purely academic.
 With more than 60 activities running every week of the year you have the opportunity to stretch that pioneering spirit and try something you may never have considered before.

 Your choices are organised with your tutor who will monitor your attendance and progress.
-There is a lot on offer and you should be able to find something that you enjoy and find rewarding.
+There is a lot on offer, and you should be able to find something that you enjoy and find rewarding.